ufoss-org/ufoss-website/docs/kotysa/table-mapping.md

 ### Mapping entities to database tables

-Define all mappings rules (columns, primary and foreign keys, indexes...) between your entities and the database tables.
 This is the ORM (object-relational mapping) step.
+Define all mappings rules between your entities and the database tables
+* columns
+* primary and foreign keys
+* indexes
+* identity (auto-generated number columns)

-This DSL is based on type and nullability of your entities fields.
+This DSL is based on type and nullability of the fields of your entities.

 ```kotlin
 object Roles : H2Table<Role>("roles") {